 What Does a High Glucose Level Mean?

 What does high glucose level mean?
-The good news is that is does not necessarily mean that the person with a high glucose reading has diabetes and will have to live with this all the life, but paying attention to this issue is absolutely necessary.
-You may have to lower high glucose foods consumption and correct your diet so as to normalize you high glucose levels and prevent diabetes, which may be not so far ahead.
+The good news is that is does not necessarily mean that the person with a high glucose reading has diabetes and will have to live with this all the life long, but paying attention to this issue is absolutely necessary.
+You may have to lower high glucose foods consumption.
+The best option is switch to low glycemic diet so as to normalize you high glucose levels and prevent insulin resistance and diabetes, which may be not so far ahead.

-There are different approaches to measuring blood glucose levels and there is a lot of debate which if them are more accurate and informative.
-Here, we’ll dwell on A1C test, the most widely used test.
-A1C measures your average blood glucose levels over the last three month, regardless of what and when you’ve been eating.
-You’ll have to take finger pricks for at least 90 days.
-A1C test shows the percentage of glucose in your blood, ranging 6% to 12%.
+There are different approaches to measuring blood glucose levels and there is a lot of debate which of them are more accurate and informative.
+Here, we'll dwell on A1C test, the most widely used test.
+A1C measures your average blood glucose levels over the last three month, regardless of what and when you've been eating.
+You'll have to take finger pricks for at least 90 days.
+A1C test shows the percentage of glucose in your blood.

 What do glucose levels mean?

 The bottom line is, a high glucose level means that you have to take care of your diet and lifestyle, go to your doctor and also possibly check your pancreases.
-In most cases, high glucose levels is a warning sign that urges you to take action.
+In most cases, high glucose levels is a warning sign that urges you to take action and change your lifestyle.
 A short-term high blood glucose may cause much inconveniences, like thirst, fatigue, frequent urinating or blurry vision.
 Normalizing your blood glucose will resolve these symptoms and prevent complications.
-However, high glucose levels over the long tern mean that either your have diabetes, which results in blindness, amputations, or kidney failure, or your diet is overloaded with high glycemic foods and your will most likely develop diabetes and it’s complications unless you take action to decrease your blood glucose levels.
-Regular high glucose level readings mean than it could be pre-diabetes condition.
+However, high glucose levels over the long term mean that either your have diabetes, which may result in blindness, amputations, or kidney failure, or your diet is overloaded with high glycemic foods and your will most likely develop diabetes and it's complications unless you take action to decrease your blood glucose levels.
+Regular high glucose level readings mean than it could a be pre-diabetes condition.